Marching Out Together Logo

-As of 2022, the group now has over 400 members, and a steadily growing presence on social media.
+As of 2024, the group now has over 420 members/supporters, and a steadily growing presence on social media.
 In addition to providing a safe place for our LGBTQ+ fans and allies, we also do regular pre-match meet-ups, hold competitions, and take part in events aimed at raising LGBTQ+ acceptance and tolerance levels in football.

-We work regularly with Leeds United Football Club, and other fan groups (such as Leeds United Supporters’ Trust and Leeds United Disabled organisation) as well as partner organisations (such as Football v Homophobia and Pride in Football) to improve education, diversity, and inclusivity within our club and its fanbase, as well as working to challenge and remove homophobia from the game of football.
+We work regularly with Leeds United Football Club, a regional alliance of LGBTQ+ fans’ groups, and other LUFC fan groups (such as Leeds United Supporters’ Trust and Leeds United Disabled organisation) as well as partner organisations (such as Football v Homophobia and Pride in Football) to improve education, diversity, and inclusivity within our club and its fanbase, as well as working to challenge and remove homophobia from the game of football.

 Marching Out Together is based on a set of core values which all members uphold and respect.

-We are a small, member-focused organisation and as well as providing a safe space and community for our members we proactively campaign on LGBTQ+ issues, and lend our support to established mainstream campaigns (such as “Kick it Out”, “Rainbow Laces”, “Pride in Football”, “Football v Homophobia”, among others).
+We are a small, member-focused organisation and as well as providing a safe space and community for our members we proactively seek to educate and raise awareness and understanding on LGBTQ+ issues, and lend our support to established mainstream campaigns (such as “Kick it Out”, “Rainbow Laces”, “Pride in Football”, “Football v Homophobia”, among others).

-Our group is run and overseen by our committee, you’ll find their information below.
+Our group is run and overseen by our committee, incorporated in 2024 as a not-for-profit social enterprise Community Interest Company, registered in England and Wales, No 15872893.
 Membership of the group is open to supporters of Leeds United Football Club from the Lesbian, Gay, Bisexual & Trans (LGBTQ+) community, their friends, families, and anyone who agrees with our aims including ‘straight’ allies whose active support we value.
 We work positively and creatively to ensure everyone feels welcome whatever their age, sex, gender, race, disability, sexual orientation, religion or belief.
-We are explicitly open to – and positively encourage – involvement in the group and committee of fellow-fans with other protected characteristics, in particular (but not limited to) those of BAME background, with disabilities, and of all ages.
+We are explicitly open to – and positively encourage – involvement in the group and committee of fellow-fans with other protected characteristics, in particular (but not limited to) people of colour, those with disabilities, and of all ages including younger fans.

 Click here to see what people said about us in support of our National Diversity Awards nomination in 2022.